j19sch/j19sch.github.io/posts/2022/20220122-from-tension-to-agreement-with-sociocracy-30.md

 > a body of Creative Commons licensed learning resources, synthesizing ideas from Sociocracy, Agile and Lean.

-Sociocracy 3.0 consists of [7 principles](https://patterns.sociocracy30.org/principles.html) and [74 patterns](https://patterns.sociocracy30.org/pattern-index.html) organized into [10 categories](https://patterns.sociocracy30.org/patterns.html).
+Sociocracy 3.0 consists (at the time of this writing) of [7 principles](https://patterns.sociocracy30.org/principles.html) and [74 patterns](https://patterns.sociocracy30.org/pattern-index.html) organized into [10 categories](https://patterns.sociocracy30.org/patterns.html).
 That's a lot, so luckily they also created a [map of S3](https://patterns.sociocracy30.org/map.html) that gives an overview of the principles and patterns.

 ## Patterns in S3